lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## No-Response

-The {{RFC7967}} defines a No-Response.
+The {{RFC7967}} defines a No-Response option limiting the responses made by a server to a request.
 Different behaviors exist while using this option to limit the responses made by a server to a request.
 If both ends know the value, then the SCHC Rule will describe a TV to this value, with a MO set to "equal" and CDA set to "not-sent."

 Otherwise, if the value is changing over time, the SCHC Rule will set the MO to "ignore" and CDA to "value-sent."
 The Rule may also use a "match-mapping" to compress this option.